UCI-GDIM32-W25/in-class-activities-miral3-beep/README.md

 # GDIM32 In Class Activities
 ## Week 1
-- playtest your own game as well as test the link you submitted in order to not lose points.
+- Playtest your own game as well as test the link you submitted in order to not lose points.